 Maximum enrolment sizeN/A

-Two 1.0 hours lecture per week and delivered via face-to-face.
+One 3.0 hours lecture per week from week 10 to week 22 and delivered via face-to-face.